-Graduation on 30 June or 31 July 2022: If you graduate on 30 June or 31 July 2022, there is an exception to the tuition rules.
+Graduation on 30 June or 31 July: If you graduate on 30 June or 31 July, there is an exception to the tuition rules.
 According to the UM Registration Decree you will have to pay tuition fees for the months July and August.
-If you wish to remain registered after obtaining your degree, for reasons of a Dutch study grant or student travel card, you may do so (until 31 August 2022).
+If you wish to remain registered after obtaining your degree, for reasons of a Dutch study grant or student travel card, you may do so (until 31 August of the same year).
 In that case you will not owe the high tuition fee.

 Graduation in June, July or August: If you graduate in June, July or August then you do not need to deregister.

 8.2 Termination of Dutch study grant and student travel card (OV-chipkaart)

 As long as you are registered for a programme, you may be entitled to a Dutch study grant and the student travel card.
 Deregistration via Studielink doesn’t mean that your Dutch study grant is terminated.
 You have to arrange this separately yourself.
 As soon as you have submitted your deregistration request via Studielink, you should also discontinue the Dutch student grant and the student travel card.
 The latter should be done at the latest on the fifth working day of the month in which you are no longer entitled to the Dutch student grant.

 • Discontinue your Dutch student grant via Duo > log on

 • Discontinue your student travel card via Duo > log on, ‘mijn gegevens’ and then ‘reizen’

 If you don’t terminate your student travel card in time you will have to pay a fine.
 All information on Dutch student grant and student travel card can be found on the DUO website.